 8.)
 River swimming South of France - St Jean du Gard

-On the River Gardon in between the towns of St Jean du Gard and Anduze, close to the village of Mialet, you will find a wonderful sone bridge designed by Monsieur Eiffel (of the Paris Tower fame).
+On the River Gardon in between the towns of St Jean du Gard and Anduze, close to the village of Mialet, you will find a wonderful stone bridge designed by Monsieur Eiffel (of the Paris Tower fame).
 Underneath the river there are plenty of places to swim and paddle in the cool water.

 9.)
 Places for swimming South of France - Outdoor pool Pezenas

 This place was another life-saver for our family during our first summer in France.
 This outdoor pool in the town of Pezenas is an excellent place for the family and it costs virtually nothing to get in.
-There are three pools - one for todlers, one for kids (and rather lazy adults) and a full 25m exercise pool.
+There are three pools - one for toddlers, one for kids (and rather lazy adults) and a full 25m exercise pool.
 You will find the pool by following directions to the Complexe Sportif.

 10.)
 Places for swimming South of France - Roquebrun